 The Scout Law is the Law of Easter Venture.

-View the rules
+View the rules of Easter Venture

-There are 4 kinds of checkpoints:-
+There are four kinds of checkpoints:-

 - Activity checkpoints: where Rovers run an activity related to the theme which takes a few minutes,